telus/tds-core/README.md

 # TELUS Design System [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-TDS, the TELUS Design system is a set of living guidelines that communicates our brand promise through our digital experiences.
+TDS, the TELUS Design System is a set of living guidelines that communicates our brand promise through our digital experiences.
 It's a holistic platform that integrates documentation, guidelines and design management and that serves as single source for digital design guidelines, code patterns and UI elements.